Rose Encens Organic Natural Perfume

 Rose, citrus and resin essences dance in perfect harmony.
 Sensuous and warm, Rose Ensens opens with a deep, rich scent of rose that mingles with sweet, tart Italian blood orange and Mexican lime top notes.
 The mystery of sacred Frankincense resin emerges as time passes.

-Packaged in an elegant gold book box with a decorative label and bow, Rose Encens makes a beautiful gift for all occasions: romance, birthdays, graduations, or as a special thank you… just because.
+5 ml roll-on is packaged in an elegant gold book box with a decorative label and bow.
+8 and 15 ml bottles come in a velvet pouch.
+Rose Encens makes a beautiful gift for all occasions: romance, birthdays, graduations, or as a special thank you… just because.

 Scent notes: labdanum, frankincense, sandalwood, rose geranium, Rose Edward, black currant bud, lime